maritz/nohm/index.md

   if (err) {
     // err may be a redis error or "not found" if the id was not found in the db.
   } else {
-    this.allProperties(); // all the properties - now loaded from the db }
+    user.allProperties(); // all the properties - now loaded from the db }
 });
 {% endhighlight %}